 Focus On Your Eating Habits

-While you might be able to control your calorie intake by reading the food labels, it is essential for you to keep a check on what, when and how much you consume at any meal.
-To simplify your intake tracking process, create a food tracker on your mobile phone, laptop or your notebook so that you can clearly assess how much amount of food you have consumed and how much you need more.
+While you might be able to control your calorie intake by reading the food labels, you need to keep a check on what, when and how much you consume at any meal.
+To simplify your intake tracking process, create a food tracker on your mobile phone, laptop or your notebook so that you can assess how much amount of food you have consumed and how much you need more.
 You can also download apps to make your food tracking process easier.

 Measuring Food Ingredients